 This course is intended for students whose post-secondary planning does not include a focus on mathematics and science related fields.
-This is a one credit course comprising two half credits, each emphasizing consumer applications, problem-solving and decision making, as well as number sense and spatial sense.
+This course emphasizes consumer applications, problem-solving and decision making, as well as number sense and spatial sense.
 Students are expected to work both individually and in small groups on mathematical concepts and skills encountered and used in a technological society.
 Topics include:

 - Analysis of Games and Numbers

-Interest and Credit

 - Statistics

 - Trigonometry

+- Interest and Credit

 - Managing Money

 - Design Modeling

-- 3-D Geometry

-- Relations and Patterns
+- 3-D Geometry - · Relations and Patterns